 Mobile Mark Announces New MX 900 Series Antennas

-Mobile Mark, Inc., a manufacturer of wireless antennas for infrastructure, vehicle devices, fixed sites, and embedded antennas announces a new product release.ITASCA, IL, USA, February 29, 2024 /EINPresswire.com/ -- Mobile Mark, Inc., a manufacturer of wireless antenna solutions for infrastructure, vehicle devices, fixed sites, and embedded antennas from 30 MHz to 7.2 GHz, announces a new product family, the MX 900 Series with the first product release of the MXG944 and MXG945.
+Mobile Mark, Inc., a manufacturer of wireless antennas for infrastructure, vehicle devices, fixed sites, and embedded antennas announces a new product release.ITASCA, IL, UNITED STATES, March 1, 2024 /EINPresswire.com/ -- Mobile Mark, Inc., a manufacturer of wireless antenna solutions for infrastructure, vehicle devices, fixed sites, and embedded antennas from 30 MHz to 7.2 GHz, announces a new product family, the MX 900 Series with the first product release of the MXG944 and MXG945.

 The MX900 series products, with up to nine elements within a single, compact, aerodynamic, and stylish Radome, are notable in the Public Safety, Fleet Management, and Public Transportation industries.
 These nine-cable, Multiband antennas come standard with four cellular elements for dual-carrier 2x2 MIMO or one-carrier 4x4 MIMO coverage on both 5G/LTE and Wi-Fi 6e specifically, 5G Sub-6: 617-960 MHz, three dBi, 1710-7200 MHz, four dBi, Wi-Fi 6e: 2.4-2.5 GHz, three dBi, 4.9-7.2 GHz, four dBi GNSS: 1561, 1575 & 1602 MHz, twenty-six dB, five dBi.
 The MXG944 is USA-made and exceeds the Buy American Act.